thomasklemm/Readme.js-Landing-Page/README.md

 # Readme.js
 Readme.js is a jQuery Plugin that embeds the Readme of a Github Repo into any website.

+NOTE: THIS REPO IS HOLDING THE LANDING PAGE OF [README.JS](https://github.com/thomasklemm/Readme.js).
+[It is online here.](http://readme.knight.io/).

 ### How to Use
 You have two options when using Readme.js:
   - Using HTML Data-Attributes